 Because Xanax addiction is an epidemic that reaches far and wide, crumbling the lives of people all over the United States.

-In fact, Xanax is the fifth-most prescribed drug in the entire country.
-It is mostly prescribed to treat anxiety disorders, post-traumatic stress disorder, depression, and insomnia.
+Xanax is the fifth-most prescribed drug in the entire country.
+It is mainly prescribed to treat anxiety disorders, post-traumatic stress disorder, depression, and insomnia.
 Even so, its powerful effects take hold of the user and quickly lead to an addiction to Xanax.

 Is Xanax Addictive?

-Xanax, generically known as alprazolam, was originally prescribed as an anti-anxiety drug, used to treat panic attacks, post-traumatic stress disorder, panic disorder, and a wide variety of anxiety disorders.
+Xanax, generically known as alprazolam, was initially prescribed as an anti-anxiety drug used to treat panic attacks, post-traumatic stress disorder, panic disorder, and a wide variety of anxiety disorders.

-It certainly has the ability to reduce the crippling symptoms of anxiety disorders and panic attacks, but more often than not, it turns into a crippling disease of addiction.
+It certainly can reduce the crippling symptoms of anxiety disorders and panic attacks, but more often than not, it turns into a crippling disease of addiction.

 This shouldn’t come as a shock, though.